Client: Auckland Council

 Completion date: 2020

-The sculpture symbolises and reflects the significant and courageous achievements of the suffragettes more than a century ago and lights the way for women in the present and future.
+Multi award winning sculpture symbolises the courageous and significant achievements of the suffragettes more than a century ago and lights the way for women in the present and future.

-A poignant quote by Sheppard in her fight for equal recognition of women in New Zealand in the late 1800s: “We are tired of having a ‘sphere’ doled out to us, and of being told that anything outside that sphere is ‘unwomanly’.”
-This sentiment forms part of the inspiration for ‘Beacon’
+A poignant quote by Kate Sheppard in her fight for equal recognition of women in New Zealand in the late 1800s: “We are tired of having a ‘sphere’ doled out to us, and of being told that anything outside that sphere is ‘unwomanly’.”
+This sentiment forms part of the inspiration for the artwork.

-In 2018 Lang was commissioned to create a sculpture to commemorate Kate Shepherd and the suffragette movement, honoring the vision, tenacity, and leadership of Kate Sheppard, while speaking to contemporary themes of gender equality and women’s empowerment.
+Artist, Lang Ea was commissioned to create a sculpture to commemorate Kate Shepherd and the suffragette movement, honoring the vision, tenacity, and leadership of Kate Sheppard, while speaking to contemporary themes of gender equality and women’s empowerment.